TooTallNate/Simple-Game-Framework/README.markdown

    engine.
 However, I (TooTallNate) have never programmed in C++, let alone developed games, so I probably won't be touching this one.

+ * `HTML/Canvas2D`: Using a lot of the same code as the `HTML/DOM` client, and rewriting the rendering code, we could create a client the renders to a `<canvas>` element using the 2D context.
+This would probably be slower than the `HTML/DOM` version, but I might make it at some point for demonstration purposes.

+ * `HTML/WebGL`: For probably the best speed in the web browser, we could create a client that renders the game using the draft WebGL.
+I've never touched OpenGL, but might look into this one once WebGL is more standard.

  * `Flash`: A Flash engine could be written that (theoretically) uses ExternalInterface to communicate your game code with the Flash based rendering engine.
 This is only an idea though, and the lag between